alvacat/careers-building-an-in-person-network/README.md

 Think of it like building long-term friendships. *You don’t ask someone you just befriended to drive you to the airport, or help you move, do you?* Exactly.
 You ask your closest, and longtime, friends.

 ## Conclusion
 The best way to build a community is by getting out and going to events in your area.
-While this may be easier in large cities, if you work a little harder (or drive a little further), you’ll very likely find tech events regardless of where you live.
+While this may be easier in large cities, if you work a little harder (or drive a little further), you’ll very likely find events regardless of where you live.

 When you’re at events, don’t think about what you can get out of the experience.
 Instead, think about what you can give to others.
 This kind of mindset will make you more likable, and set a strong foundation for your relationships down the line.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-building-an-in-person-network'>Careers Building an In-Person Network </a> on Learn.co and start learning to code for free.</p>